 - Parents have the primary responsibility to protect their children.
-When parents are unwilling or unable to care 1 for a child or protect the child from harm, the Ministry of Children and Family Development (MCFD) is authorized to intervene. - MCFD has the lead responsibility for responding to suspected child abuse and neglect.
-It also delegates 2 authority for child protection and family support to Aboriginal Child and Family Services Agency, which provide services to their communities. - 3 Police respond when a child is in immediate danger and investigate suspected cases of criminal offence. - ιt a

-4 Service providers must be aware of signs of possible child abuse or neglect and respond to any concern abou a child 's safety or well-being.
-5 The school principal is the designated "Appointed School Official", who may be required to: ☐ investigate on behalf of the school authority; □ ensure a safe school environment during investigations; □ consult with the child welfare worker and/or police; □ ensure that no school employee interferes with any investigations; □ communicate with parents with respect to actions taken by the school authority; ☐ report to the British Columbia College of Teachers and/or the Inspector of Independent Schools when the School Authority dismisses, suspends or otherwise disciplines a certified teacher (Independent School Act section 7); Inspector's Order 1 1/92, Discipline Reporting Order); ☐ refer student(s) for counseling.
-Anyong who has massen to believe a shild may be at mist and the shild's mount is unwilling on yeahle to

-Anyone who has reason to believe a child may be at risk and the child's parent is unwilling or unable to protect the child has a legal duty to report to a child welfare worker.
+When parents are unwilling or unable to care 1 for a child or protect the child from harm, the Ministry of Children and Family Development (MCFD) is authorized to - MCFD has the lead responsibility for responding to suspected child abuse and neglect.
+It also delegates 2 authority for child protection and family support to Aboriginal Child and Family Services Agency, which provide services to their communities. - Police respond when a child is in immediate danger and investigate suspected cases of criminal offence.
+3 - Service providers must be aware of signs of possible child abuse or neglect and respond to any concern about 4 т betvice providers must be aware of signs of possible chira abuse of neglect and respond to any concern about a child s safety or well-being.
+5 The school principal is the designated "Appointed School Official", who may be required to: ☐ investigate on behalf of the school authority; ☐ ensure a safe school environment during investigations; ☐ consult with the child welfare worker and/or police; ☐ ensure that no school employee interferes with any investigations; ☐ communicate with parents with respect to actions taken by the school authority; ☐ report to the British Columbia College of Teachers and/or the Inspector of Independent Schools when the School Authority dismisses, suspends or otherwise disciplines a certified teacher (Independent School Act section 7); Inspector's Order 1 1/92, Discipline Reporting Order); ☐ refer student(s) for counseling.
+6 Anyone who has reason to believe a child may be at risk and the child's parent is unwilling or unable to protect the child has a legal duty to report to a child welfare worker.
 The duty to report overrides any duty to protect the privacy of clients, patients, students or staff with the exception of solicitor-client privilege or confidentiality provisions of the federal Youth Criminal Justice Act.